danibram/mocker-data-generator/README.md

     ```javascript
     {
         db: 'user[0].id'
-    } //will get the first user id
+    } // will get the first user id

     {
         db: 'user[0].id',
         eval: true
-    } //will get the first user id
+    } // will get the first user id
     ```

 *   **_eval_**: evaluate the current string, remember that i inject all the awesome methods, faker, chance, casual, randexp, and also the db and object methods.
 With this eval field, **_you must pass an exactly JSON syntax_**: